 The vision of Advaita Vedanta is that one, non-dual consciousness is the content of you, the world, and the cause of the world.
 It is both immanent and transcendent and can be known by a human being who has equipped himself/herself with the necessary prerequisites.
 This knowledge, contained in the Upanisads, releases the individual from the problem of human suffering.
 In this course we will explore the nature and substance of this liberating knowledge through key dialogues in some of the major Upanisads, using as a guide the commentary of Sankara, Advaita’s seminal exponent.
 We will also explore the qualifications required for this knowledge and the prescribed means for acquiring them.
 In conclusion, we will examine some competing views on Vedanta, including modern interpretations.
 The course is designed to introduce in a comprehensive but accessible way, the vision of Advaita Vedanta.

-Prerequisites: Concurrently enrolled in Orientation in Hindu Studies
+Prerequisites: Must have completed or been concurrently enrolled in Orientation in Hindu Studies

 Faculty/Instructor: Swamini Agamananda Saraswati